William Robert Woodman

-William Robert Woodman (1828– 20 December 1891), was Supreme Magus of the SRIA and one of three co-founders of the Hermetic Order of the Golden Dawn.
-Woodman was a medical doctor, horticultural expert and occultist.
+William Robert Woodman (1828 – 20 December 1891) was an English medical doctor, horticultural expert and occultist who was Supreme Magus of the SRIA and one of three co-founders of the Hermetic Order of the Golden Dawn.
 He was also a member of several metaphysical orders in England.

 Early years

 Woodman was born in England in 1828.
 He studied medicine and was licensed in 1851 and volunteered as a surgeon during Napoleon III's coup d'état.

 Career

 Afterwards, he set up his own medical practice at Stoke Newington where he also served as police surgeon.
 He had a love for gardening and was a prominent horticulturalist and flower exhibitor.
 Inheritance left him with some property in Exeter.
 He retired there in 1871 to pursue his gardening aspirations, but moved back to London in 1887.
 The Royal Horticultural Society erected a memorial for his grave in Willesden.

 Esoteric orders

 He was appointed Grand Sword Bearer of the United Grand Lodge of England, and he held high rank in many esoteric orders, including the Red Cross of Constantine.